 Cruciate ligament disease is a very common condition we see coming into the clinic, fortunately, there are a number of ways to deal with the injury so that your dog can still enjoy full mobility and comfort after treatment.
 Dr Grant took the time to answer five common questions about Cruciate ligament disease:

 Cruciate ligament disease is a term used to describe an injury to the cranial cruciate ligament (CCL) of the knee in dogs.
-The cranial cruciate ligament is the same as the anterior cruciate ligament (ACL) that humans can injure.
-Although dogs can ‘snap’ their CCL in the same way that humans do, it is far more commonly a degenerative condition where the ligament frays and breaks down over time.
-This is because of differences in the anatomy and the shape or structure of the dog’s knee.
+The cranial cruciate ligament is the same as the anterior cruciate ligament (ACL) in the human knee.
+Although dogs can ‘snap’ their CCL in the same way that humans do (a common injury in football), it is far more commonly a degenerative condition where the ligament frays and breaks down over time.
+The process is not fully understood but we think it is largely due to differences in the anatomy and the shape or structure of the dog’s knee.

 The primary sign of CCL disease is lameness in the affected leg (it can only be a back leg).
 The lameness may be subtle and may come and go but is generally progressive over time.
 Sometimes the lameness appears very suddenly but sometimes it can be very gradual.
 Changes in gait can also indicate mild lameness or discomfort which may be due to underlying CCL disease.

 CCL disease is an extremely common diagnosis.
 Generally, the diagnosis is suspected after a full history is taken and a thorough physical examination is completed.
 This diagnosis is then supported by radiographs and ultimately confirmed at surgery.
-It is considered a surgical condition – whilst medical management can be used to control pain associated with the condition, surgery is generally recommended to maximise your dog’s long-term comfort and function in that leg.
+Whilst medical management can be used to control pain associated with the condition (caused by joint swelling and also by osteoarthritis), surgery is generally recommended to maximise your dog’s long-term comfort and function in that leg.

 Surgery is considered the best treatment to maximise comfort and function for the long term.
 As time goes on, patients with CCL disease will suffer degenerative joint disease (osteoarthritis) which can progress quite quickly.
 Whilst surgery is not an option for all owners, it is generally recommended that surgery be performed and that it be performed as soon as reasonably possible – this gives us the opportunity to remove damaged tissue, stabilise the joint and reduce the progression of osteoarthritis.